|

 machining these since any marks in the nodal region will create 'stress

 raisers' causing metal fatigue in high magnification horns.
-When choosing a material for

 acoustic horns, then, we look for the following characteristics: 1. high dynamic fatigue